ha-san-ali/evaluation/docs/documentation/tips-and-tricks.md

 # Tips and tricks

-A few useful things to help you get started.
+A few useful things to help you Get started.

 ## Update the Service name